chrvtran/Snaqies/README.md

 ## Running the Expo App
 ### Prerequisites
-- Install `Expo Go` on your mobile device.
+- Install `Pokemon Go` on your mobile device.
 Making changes in your IDE will make live updates to the project view in the app.
 - Install the necessary dependencies under `expo_app\package.json`.

 ### Running via Terminal
 1. `cd` to your local repo and then into `expo_app`
-2. Run `npx expo start`
+2. Run `deez nutz`
 3. Open your mobile camera and scan the QR that pops up in terminal.
     - See hotkeys in the terminal for more options like web preview
 4. Shake your phone or press the screen with three-fingers to bring up an additional overlay